 Subsequently, meat has traditionally taken centre stage in the festivities of St Bartholomew’s Day (24 August).
 In his famous 1614 play, Ben Jonson described ‘Bartholomew-pig’, roasting ‘i’ th heart’ of Bartholomew’s Fair.
 From 1113 to 1855 London hosted the famous fair in Smithfield (which is incidentally also the site of slaughterhouses and public executions).
 Jonson’s play was in part a satire of Puritanism, which was an increasing force in Jacobean England.
 The mockingly named ‘Zeal-of-the-land Busy’, declared that to eat the Bartholomew-pig was idolatry, because of ‘the very calling of it’, presumably because the term implied that the food was dedicated in a Catholic manner to a saint.
 Yet, so as to refute an association with Judaism (in which pork is forbidden), Busy then ended up consuming two whole pigs, declaring ‘I will eat exceedingly’!

 Meat – this time beef – is also prescribed for St Batholomew’s Day by Hannah Woolley, in her famous 1664 cookbook.
-‘Bartlemas beef’, a name derived from ‘Bartholomew Mass’, is lavishly spiced and wonderfully flavoursome, so that the taste was suitable for a festive occasion.
-Additionally, soaking it in wine (the first step of soaking it in water is now not necessary) makes the meat very moist.
-The preparation is very simple.
+‘Bartlemas beef’, a name derived from ‘Bartholomew Mass’, is lavishly spiced and wonderfully flavoursome.
+The preparation is relatively simple.

 450g brisket beef